Story Tag Namespace (lc:story:*)¶

 Why tags¶

-LimaCharlie tags are the cross-cutting metadata mechanism for every Hive record (D&R rules, playbooks, outputs, adapters, cloud sensors, lookups, etc.):
+LimaCharlie tags are the cross-cutting metadata mechanism for every Hive record (D&R rules, playbooks, adapters, cloud sensors, lookups, etc.):

 - They are visible on every record via the API and the web app.